w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - [EPUB 3.4 Reading Systems](https://w3c.github.io/epub-specs/epub34/rs/) - How apps should handle EPUB files
 - [EPUB Accessibility 1.2](https://w3c.github.io/epub-specs/epub34/a11y/) - Accessibility requirements

+### Scope of EPUB Reading Systems

+EPUB Reading Systems (RS) defines only the minimum requirements for reading apps to handle EPUB content according to the EPUB authoring specification.
+It does not specify features like bookmarking, note-taking, cloud sync, or other reader features that individual apps choose to implement.

+This matters for security and privacy because it clarifies what EPUB's specifications require versus what Reading Systems decide to build.
+EPUB defines how content must be handled; readers and platforms decide what features to add.

+### Web Standards Inheritance

+EPUB's security and privacy model depends fundamentally on W3C web standards.
+EPUB publications are built on HTML5, CSS, JavaScript, and the DOM—all with their own established security and privacy frameworks.
+Because EPUB is built on these mature, widely-reviewed specifications, many security and privacy protections are inherited directly from the web platform rather than invented by EPUB itself.
+This inheritance is a strength: EPUB benefits from decades of security research and best practices built into these foundational technologies.

 ### Non-normative documents

 Those companion documents are informative, they provide guidance related to implementing the EPUB 3 specifications as well as define experimental features.